-The school currently serves 1050 students.
-In recent years, the cheerleading team has won 6 state championships, and a national championship.
+The school currently serves 950 students.
+In recent years, the cheerleading team has won various state, national and world championships.